awesome-selfhosted/awesome-selfhosted/README.md

   * [Hextris](https://github.com/Hextris/hextris) - Fast paced HTML5 puzzle game inspired by Tetris. ([Demo](http://hextris.io/)) `GPLv3` `HTML5`
   * [Posio](https://github.com/abrenaut/posio/) - A geography multiplayer game. ([Demo](https://posio.abrenaut.com/)) `MIT` `Python`
   * [TournamentMango](http://tournamentmango.com/) - TournamentMango is an open source tournament bracket and user management system.
 You can build an archive of players and keep track of all their scores over time as well as their regular characters, games, and aliases. ([Source Code](https://github.com/seiyria/tournamentmango)) `MIT` `Javascript`
-  * [untrusted](https://github.com/AlexNisnevich/untrusted) - Untrusted is a unique puzzle game designed for geeks and developers, where you solve the puzzles in the game by reading and writing Javascript. ([Demo](http://alex.nisnevich.com/untrusted/)) `CCBYNCSAv3/Custom` `Nodejs`

 ## Gateways